gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 print("[Bagging] Classification accuracy for test set: ", bagging_test_score)
 ```

-    [Bagging] Classification accuracy for train set:  0.9375
+    [Bagging] Classification accuracy for train set:  0.9370059288537549
-    [Bagging] Classification accuracy for test set:  0.9110671936758893
+    [Bagging] Classification accuracy for test set:  0.9150197628458498

 The model clearly performed better after using bootstrapped data to fit it.
 It has increased from 88% on the training data to 94.0%, and from 88.1% on the test data to 90.4%.
+This makes bagging the most accurate model we have tried so far.

 # Boosting